Folding Camping Cots

 Depending on your family's needs, a camp cot may be for you.

-Advantages of folding camping cots
+Folding camping cots

-It looks and feels like a bed.
+It looks and feels like a bed

 People who must sleep in a tent for months at a time often choose a cot for this reason.